-All of our villages are under water.
+All of our villages were under water.
 The rice and bean crop has been destroyed.
 Cattle, pigs, and chickens have disappeared.
-Food is scarce, and within a few days there will be a severe food shortage.
+Food is scarce, and there is a severe food shortage.

 To feed nine communities with a population of over 10,000, it will require approximately $50,000 of food supplies over these next months.

 Any gift you can give today will be very helpful.
 Your donation will buy bags of flour, rice, beans, gallons of cooking oil, and the fuel transportation costs to get it there.